wallarm/gotestwaf/README.md

     cd gotestwaf
     ```
 2. Start ModSecurity from the [Docker image](https://hub.docker.com/r/owasp/modsecurity-crs/) by using the following `make` command:

     ```
     make modsec
     ```

     Settings for running the ModSecurity Docker container are defined in the rule `modsec` of the cloned Makefile.
-It runs the ModSecurity Docker container on port 8080 with minimal configuration defined in the cloned file `./resources/default.conf` and the `PARANOIA` value set to 1.
+It runs the ModSecurity Docker container on port 8080 with minimal configuration defined in the cloned file `./resources/default.conf.template` and the `PARANOIA` value set to 1.

     If required, you can change these settings by editing the rule `modsec` in the cloned Makefile.
 Available options for ModSecurity configuration are described on [Docker Hub](https://hub.docker.com/r/owasp/modsecurity-crs/).

+    To stop ModSecurity containers use the following command:
+    ```
+    make modsec_down
+    ```

 3. Start GoTestWAF with minimal configuration by using one of the following methods:

     Start the [Docker image](https://hub.docker.com/r/wallarm/gotestwaf) by using the following `docker pull` and `docker run` commands: